McGranahanLab/Guidebook/Nextflow_on_UCL_cluster_tutorial/README.md

     * In the example above ```-cwd``` tell that process will use the directory, where the job has been submitted, as the working directory.
     * ```-l h_rt=24:00:00,h_vmem=2G,tmem=2G``` determines wall time (24h),
     virtual and physical memory limits.
+Please note that here the memory is requested _per cpu_, i.e. if you request 2G of memory and 8 cpus, it means that 16G of memory will be allocated.
 Full list of all directives is available [here](https://hpc.cs.ucl.ac.uk/full-guide/)
     * please note that here we didn't specify amount of cores a process will be run on, so it will be 1 as by default.